Practice Areas: General Municipal, Litigation, Land Use

 - Represent clients before State and Federal Courts and administrative agencies to prosecute enforcement actions, to defend decisions of local boards, to defend allegations of misconduct by public officials, and to advance client interests in real estate, contract and other matters.

 - Featured speaker at the annual meetings of Tri-County Clerks, Worcester County Clerks, Middlesex Town and City Clerks Associations, and North Shore City and Town Clerks Association on topics including of the regulation of animals, open meeting law and public records.

-- Counsel clients with respect to residency challenges and assist clients in conducting residency hearings, including assisting a seaside community in proceedings to challenge the residency of a large group of part-time occupants.
+- Counsel clients with respect to residency challenges and assist clients in conducting residency hearings and recounts, including assisting a seaside community in proceedings to challenge the residency of a large group of part-time occupants.

 - Provide formal trainings and seminars to clients on a wide range of topics including: public records, open meeting law, conflict of interest law, animal control laws and licensing laws.